Medicare (United States): Effects of the Patient Protection and Affordable Care Act

 Additionally, the PPACA created the Independent Payment Advisory Board (IPAB), which was empowered to submit legislative proposals to reduce the cost of Medicare if the program's per-capita spending grows faster than per-capita GDP plus one percent.
 The IPAB was never formed and was formally repealed by the Balanced Budget Act of 2018.

 The PPACA also made some changes to Medicare enrollees' benefits.
-By 2020, it "closed" the so-called "donut hole" between Part D plans' initial spend phase coverage limits and the catastrophic cap on out-of-pocket spending, reducing a Part D enrollee's' exposure to the cost of prescription drugs by an average of $2,000 a year.
+By 2020, it "closed" the so-called "donut hole" between Part D plans' initial spend phase coverage limits and the catastrophic cap on out-of-pocket spending, reducing a Part D enrollees' exposure to the cost of prescription drugs by an average of $2,000 a year.
 That is, the template co-pay in the gap (which legally still exists) will be the same as the template co-pay in the initial spend phase, 25%.
 This lowered costs for about 5% of the people on Medicare.
 Limits were also placed on out-of-pocket costs for in-network care for public Part C health plan enrollees.
 Most of these plans had such a limit but ACA formalized the annual out of pocket spend limit.
 Beneficiaries on traditional Medicare do not get such a limit but can effectively arrange for one through private insurance.

 Meanwhile, Medicare Part B and D premiums were restructured in ways that reduced costs for most people while raising contributions from the wealthiest people with Medicare.
 The law also expanded coverage of or eliminated co-pays for some preventive services.

 The PPACA instituted a number of measures to control Medicare fraud and abuse, such as longer oversight periods, provider screenings, stronger standards for certain providers, the creation of databases to share data between federal and state agencies, and stiffer penalties for violators.
 The law also created mechanisms, such as the Center for Medicare and Medicaid Innovation to fund experiments to identify new payment and delivery models that could conceivably be expanded to reduce the cost of health care while improving quality.